edoardocattapan/ardo.github.io/_posts/2018-3-22-questions.md

 - What does the future of the universe hold?

 - What does the future hold?

-- Is information the basis of reality?

-- What is reality?

-- What is information?

-- What is life?

 - Are numbers a human invention?